Israel announces new rules for foreigners in West Bank - NewsBreak

 “I continue to have concerns with the published protocols, particularly regarding COGAT’s role in determining whether individuals invited by Palestinian academic institutions are qualified to enter the West Bank, and the potential negative impact on family unity,” he said.
 “I fully expect the Government of Israel to make necessary adjustments" during a two-year pilot program to ensure "fair and equal treatment of all U.S. citizens and other foreign nationals traveling to the West Bank.”

-Israel hopes to reach a visa-waiver program with the United States, which has long resisted the move in part because Israel treats Palestinian Americans differently from other U.S. citizens.
+Israel hopes to reach a visa-waiver program with the United States, which has long resisted the move in part because Israel treats Palestinian-Americans differently than other U.S. citizens.

-COGAT officials declined further comment; the Palestinian Authority had no immediate reaction.
+COGAT officials declined further comment, while the Palestinian Authority had no immediate reaction.
 Montell said her group would continue its legal challenges.

 Comments / 2